 “So, are you confused yet?”

-Which brings us to the last topic that we wanted to discuss with you here in this article which is…
+This brings us to the last topic that we wanted to discuss with you here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.

 Such an agent…

 Will not only help guide you through the application process but also be perfectly “frank” with you about what options may or may not be possible for you.

 You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

 You’ll want to make sure that you’re completely honest with your life insurance agent prior to applying for coverage.
 By doing so, you will be helping him or her narrow down what options might be the “best”.

 Now, will we be able to help out everyone who has been prescribed Combivent?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well.